JGMorgan/Jose-2018/README.md

 Sign a message by running `node client/client.js signMessage -m MESSAGE -k FILE_PATH`.
 Just as the previous command the private key needs to be provided in a file.
 This command will print out the signature it will not send it to the server.
 I did this because I figured you would want to send the message separate so you can manipulate the message and signature to try to break the server.

 Send a signed message to the server by running `node client/client.js verifySignature -m MESSAGE -s SIGNATURE`.
 The message won't be stored on the server this just checks if the signature matches the message.
+For the sake of simplicity I assumed `sha256` is the only hash algorithm that will be used for the signature.